 IT broke the first time I tried to use it.

-Just a little screwdriver, which looked perfectly good in the giant hardware store that will remain nameless.
+Just a little screwdriver, which looked perfectly good in the giant Bunnings hardware barn.
 Except that when I went to undo a screw, the shaft of the tool turned uselessly in its handle.

 Ordinarily when something like this happens with an item that only costs a dollar or two I just throw it away and swear for a while.
 But this time I pictured the big chain’s buyer, who probably picked this garbage up in a huge job lot for a few cents apiece, sticking it on the shelf at a dollar and laughing to himself.
 I imagined he was thinking that so few people would return these faulty goods that his employer would get clean away with the profit.